-I will administer two (2) exams during this course-a midterm exam (March 14, 2024) and a final exam (May 16, 2024).
-Both exams will consist of multiple choice, matching, short answer, and scenario-based essays questions.
+I will administer two (2) exams during this course-a midterm exam (March 18, 2024) and a final exam (May 13, 2024).
+Both exams will consist of essay-style questions.
 I expect well-crafted and cogent responses that adequately cover the material up to that point in the class, I will not grade down for grammar.
 I do, however, need to be able to read and understand your responses (e.g., your sentence structure should be reflective of your graduate-level academic standing).
 I will supply the test (e.g., no blue book or scantron forms will be needed), and you may use a pencil.